altairbow/django-db-connection-pool/README.md

 *:star: Leave a star if django-db-connection-pool is helpful to you, or you like it, Thank you:smile:*

-MySQL & Oracle & PostgreSQL & JDBC connection pool backends of Django, Be based on [SQLAlchemy](https://github.com/sqlalchemy/sqlalchemy).
+MySQL & Oracle & PostgreSQL & JDBC (Oracle, OceanBase) connection pool backends of Django, Be based on [SQLAlchemy](https://github.com/sqlalchemy/sqlalchemy).
 Work fine in multiprocessing and multithreading django project.